OWASP/CheatSheetSeries/CONTRIBUTING.md

-# How to contribute?

-**Notes:**
+# Contributing Guide

-* Regarding fixing of a typo in existing cheat sheet, you can directly create a Pull Request otherwise follow the process below.
+- Regarding fixing of a typo in existing cheat sheet, you can directly create a Pull Request otherwise follow the process below.
-* :heavy_exclamation_mark: Focus on updating a single file by Pull Request to facilitate the review by the core team.
+- :heavy_exclamation_mark: Focus on updating a single file by Pull Request to facilitate the review by the core team.
-* :warning: Pull Request marked as **WAITING_UPDATE** (indicate that the core team wait an update from the author of the Pull Request) that do not receive any update from the author in a timeframe superior to one month then will be closed.
+- :warning: Pull Request marked as **WAITING_UPDATE** (indicate that the core team wait an update from the author of the Pull Request) that do not receive any update from the author in a timeframe superior to one month then will be closed.
-* :warning: If the assignees of an issue do not provide any Pull Request in a timeframe superior to one month then the issue will go back to the **HELP_WANTED** state and assignees will be removed.
+- :warning: If the assignees of an issue do not provide any Pull Request in a timeframe superior to one month then the issue will go back to the **HELP_WANTED** state and assignees will be removed.

 Follow these steps: